Tracking domains

 Frequently asked questions

 Is a tracking domain required?
-No — tracking works out of the box.
-A custom tracking domain is an optional polish for brands that want every link to carry their name.
+No — tracking works out of the box, and the CNAME record never blocks your domain verification or your sending.
+It's a recommended polish for brands that want every link to carry their name.